Chapter

 What does John 10:12 mean?

 Jesus is making the third of three analogies which use the theme of shepherding.
-A main point of this third analogy is that Jesus is the "good shepherd," in contrast to those who have selfish interests at heart.
-Jesus comes to offer life, and does so with humility and self-sacrifice.
-Prior statements compared some religious leaders to thieves and robbers, who purposefully take advantage of the flock for their own gain.
+A main point of this third parallel is that Jesus is the "good shepherd," in contrast to those who have selfish interests at heart.
+Jesus comes to offer life (John 10:10).
+He does this with humility and self-sacrifice (John 10:11).
+Prior statements compared some religious leaders to thieves and robbers, who purposefully take advantage of the flock for their own gain (John 10:1, 8; Ezekiel 34).

-This statement is also important for its connection to a famous statement made later in this chapter.
-In verse 28, Jesus will claim that the life He offers is eternal, secure, and absolute: "no one will snatch them out of my hand."
-The verb used here, in verse 12, is harpazei.
-Verse 28 uses this exact same root word, differing only in tense: harpasei.
-As the one and only "good shepherd," Jesus will never allow any of "His" sheep to be taken from Him.
-Period.
+This also connects to a famous statement made later in this chapter.
+Jesus will claim that the life He offers is eternal, secure, and absolute: "no one will snatch them out of my hand" (John 10:28).
+The root verb used in this verse is harpazō.
+Jesus' later statement uses this exact same root word, differing only in tense.
+As the one and only "good shepherd," Jesus will never allow any of His sheep to be taken from Him.
+Full stop.

 Expand